BirenderPanwar/EVA4_Phase1/session1/readme.md

 4. How are kernels initialized?

 Each kernals are randomly initialized in DNN and are futher learned and adjusted during back-propagation.
-If required we can also initlial the kernal using layer fucntions parameters.
+If required we can also initialize the kernal using various initilializer such as Gaussian sampling, Sober filter etc using layer function parameters.

 5. What happens during the training of a DNN?